 How do you choose the right barn door for your project?

 So, you have read about the benefits of a barn door and have decided that they are the perfect doors for your upcoming development.
 Great!
 Now, you have to make a decision about which barn door to opt for.
-There are many different barn door options available, so it is important that you choose the right one to suit your needs.
+There are many different barn door options available, so you must choose the right one to suit your needs.

-You can even use our new barn door designer which can help you visualise the look of the barn doors you choose.
+You can even use our new barn door designer to help you visualise the look of the barn doors you choose.

 Where is it going to be placed?